 A new completed form is required each semester.

-It is the student's responsibility to know the refund dates, which are published in the Academic Calendar.
-Students are eligible for a full refund of tuition for credit hours of course(s) dropped on or before the last day to drop with a refund.
-Refunds will not be authorized after the refund dates and are mailed from the Department of Treasury approximately six weeks after classes begin.
+It is the student’s responsibility to know the refund dates, which are published in the Academic Calendar.
+Students are eligible for a full refund of tuition for credit hours of course(s) dropped on or before the last day to drop with a refund – as listed in the Academic Calendar.
+Refunds will not be authorized after the refund dates.

-Refund checks are automatically generated by the Student Information System (SIS) and are dependent upon an up-to-date student address.
-Students should update their address in the SIS whenever they change their address.
-Address changes may be made by calling the Admissions Office or by accessing the SIS at http://wcc.my.vccs.edu/.
+Refund checks are automatically generated by the SIS system and are dependent up on an up-to-date student address.
+Students should update their address in the SIS system whenever they relocate or change their address.
+Address changes may be made by calling the Admissions Office or by accessing My WCC.
 Students who do not have an up-to-date address or are missing address information in their student account will not receive refund checks.

 Students who need assistance should contact the Business Office in Bland Hall: 276-223-4789 or 1-800-468-1195 extension 4789.